infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 }
 ```

 In the `components` key, you must provide components that you are going to be using in this block.
-There are more options at the beginning of this chapter.
+There are more options in the example at the beginning of this chapter.

 **Block heading-editor.js:**
 ```js